haunt98/posts-go/posts/2024-01-20-backend-thinking.md

 Why do we use HTTP for Client-Server and GRPC for Server-Server?

 - HTTP for Client-Server is pretty standard.
 Easy for client to debug, ...
-- Before ZaloPay switch to GRPC for Server-Server, we use HTTP.
+- Before Zalopay switch to GRPC for Server-Server, we use HTTP.
 The reason for switch is mainly performance.

 ### Message Broker